Small breed

 Cocker Spaniel growth chart

-Use this compact sporting-spaniel reference to compare Cocker Spaniel growth from 1 to 12 months.
+Use this compact sporting-spaniel reference to compare Cocker Spaniel growth from 1 to 12 months, then cross-check the kg trend with the weight-by-age table, calculator estimate, coat-parted ribs, waist, and American Cocker height context.

 Breed-specific monthly chart